 - Information has to be entered, re-entered, uploaded, properly disseminated across the many different tools

 - Uh Oh!
-Did you remember to take a pic of that PV inverter serial #?
+Did you remember to take a pic of that PV inverter serial number?
 Another trip back to the site!

 Without a data collection solution that is tailored to the needs of solar, errors may occur when collecting the data, transferring it or when retyping the paper-based data into a digital format.
 It is also hard to keep it all straight and cross-referenced across paper notes, form data, pictures and documents.
 Soon enough it turns into a mess.